 This section gives some useful experience, built up by the facilitator/elders of online Quaker worship run by Woodbrooke and Europe and Middle East Section of Friends World Committee for Consultation.
-The following section covers how to set up online worship for your community.
+Then the next section covers how to set up online worship for your community.